 If you are trying to put your affairs in order by making a will, health care directives, and other estate planning documents, you may be wondering whether you also need to make a trust.
 Although estate planning trusts offer several advantages, the best way to determine if you need to make a trust is to think about your reasons for making an estate plan, also known as your

-estate planning objectives.Many people find there is a specific type of trust that helps them accomplish their estate planning objectives in a much better way than making a will, gifting, or other estate planning methods.
+estate planning objectives.Many people find there is a specific type of trust that helps them accomplish their estate planning objectives in a much better way than making a will, gifts and gifting or other estate planning methods.
 This page provides an overview of how different types of trusts can be used to achieve your estate planning goals.

 Trusts For Children

 One of the primary motivations for people to make an estate plan is their children and grandchildren.
 As a result, many different types of childrens trusts may be established for the benefit of children and grandchildren of the grantor.
 These trusts can differ based on factors such as the child's age, health, financial situation, pattern of behavior, marital status, etc.For example, if your child needs to qualify for Medicaid for certain health care sevices, you may need to establish a special needs trust to ensure an inheritance or gifts do not disqualify your child from receiving government benefits.

 If you have an adult child with financial problems or have concerns about their spouse or partner, you may want to avoid your child inheriting a large lump sum.
 In these circumstances, some parents decide to make a